ORARAPA/pos-machine-practice-2021-7-27-5-0-3-697/PDCA.md

 D: 37s
 C: 1.
 Integration of previous functions is well used
 A: 1.
 May use fewer line of codes 2.
 Maintain the time which is less than planned

+Function name: renderReceipt
+P: 5min
+D: 15min, 8s
+C: 1.
+Encountered erros in printing: didn't produce expected results 2.
+Issues on variables were found
+A: 1.
+Check closely per function if all will produce what is expected

+Actions: Try to keep time as much as possible to the planned; Closely check on what are expected outputs on each function to avoid finding erros at the end; Parameters can adjust to make coding easier